-This trailblazing gal was so influential during her lifetime that she is considered to be one of the leading figures in the French Enlightenment, that little intellectual movement in 18th century France that had everyone questioning just about everything.
+Join us as we reminisce about the grande dame of Paris salon society, Marie Thérèse Rodet Geoffrin.
+This trailblazing woman was so influential during her lifetime that she is considered to be one of the leading figures in the French Enlightenment, the intellectual movement in 18th century France that had everyone questioning just about everything.
 How did she do it?
-Our gal was the first to elevate the Parisian salon from a noble, leisure activity to a real working space.
+Marie Thérèse was the first to elevate the Parisian salon from a leisure activity for the nobility to a real working space.
 But we’re getting ahead of ourselves.

 A painting depicting The Republic of Letters

-Undaunted, Marie Thérèse went about the serious business of encouraging the French Enlightenment and even found the time to mentor the best up-and-coming salonnieres, notably Julie de Lespinasse and Suzanne Necker.
-Madame Geoffrin died at the ripe old age of 78, but not without elevating the salonnieres in 18th century Paris from ladies of leisure to agents of change.
-Bravo, Madame.
+Undaunted, Marie Thérèse went about the serious business of encouraging the French Enlightenment and even found the time to mentor the best up-and-coming salonnières, notably Julie de Lespinasse and Suzanne Necker.
+Madame Geoffrin died at the ripe old age of 78 but not without elevating the salonnières in 18th century Paris from ladies of leisure to agents of change.
+Bravo, Madame!

 To read more about the great salonnières in history, click here.
 For a list of America’s 100 best modern-day salonnières click here, and for tips and ideas from today’s most skilled party hosts, click here.